 Here are a few KPIs you can consider for customer satisfaction:

-- Customer retention: Repeat purchases are a great indicator of customer satisfaction.
+Repeat purchases are a great indicator of customer satisfaction.
 After all, in the current landscape, it sure isn’t difficult for unsatisfied shoppers to seek out your competitors.
-The efforts you put into marketing and nurturing will pay off as evidenced by your customer retention rates.
+The efforts you put into marketing and nurturing will pay off as evidenced by your customer retention rates and increasing customer lifetime value.

 Numbers and analytics are all over the place today, and it can be easy to get caught up in all the different benchmarks and indicators marketers are now able to track.
 Drilling down in terms of organic search, brand awareness, content and customer satisfaction can help you track the KPIs that will provide the most insights for your strategy, while keeping you from drowning in the high tide of available data.